choulab/lab-website/content/handbook/ordering-supplies.md

 - Change its availability box from ‘available’ to ‘unavailable’
 - This will be critical for keeping the lab inventory up to date!!!
 - P.S. the python script will automatically delete any items from the Master Inventory that is marked ‘unavailable’ and >5 years old from purchase date

-## Remote access to journals

-You should be able to access journal articles off-campus by setting up virtual private network (VPN) on your computer.
-To do so, go to [UTORVpn](http://vpn.utoronto.ca/) and choose the right install for your computer (e.g. PC vs. Mac).
-Once you’ve set this up, you will be able to access the UofT network via VPN.
-This should provide you with journal access directly from your browser as if you’re on campus.